• Home

 Drying herbs is easy, and one of the best ways to keep them longer.
 In this post, you’ll learn all about how to dry herbs, including the best types to use.
 Then I’ll give you step-by-step instructions for six different methods you can try, and tips for storing dried herbs too.

-If you’ve ever tried growing herbs in your garden, you know that you usually end up harvesting way more than you can use up before winter.
+If you’ve ever tried growing them in your garden, you know that you usually end up with way more fresh herbs than you can use up before winter.

 The best part is that there are so many different ways to do it.
-Based on your space and time, you have your pick of several methods to choose from.
+Based on your space and time, you have your pick of several herb drying methods to choose from.

 Types Of Fresh Herbs To Dry